Home / Restoration

 This dashboard is designed for desktop use.
 For mobile users, access the dashboard at this link and explore it in landscape mode.

-The principal conservation effort under CEERP is to reconnect historical floodplain wetlands to the mainstem of the Columbia River and support restoration actions that demonstrate a high potential to benefit ecosystem function and endangered fish populations.
+CEERP’s principal conservation effort is the reconnection of historical floodplain wetlands to the mainstem of the Columbia River.
+Additionally, CEERP supports restoration actions that benefit both ecosystem function and endangered fish populations.

-Through adaptive management, CEERP uses the following approach: restore, monitor, learn, and repeat.
-Each element of this adaptive management cycle relies on continuous management, coordination, and sponsored science activities that inform a collaborative, iterative approach to restoration.
+The program uses the following adaptive management approach: restore, monitor, learn, and repeat.
+Each stage of this cycle relies on continuous management, coordination, and scientific activities that inform a collaborative, iterative approach to restoration.

 CEERP’s adaptive management approach:

-- Promotes efficient use of resources by focusing on effective strategies
+- Promotes efficient use of resources by prioritizing effective strategies

-- Promotes understanding of estuarine processes through monitoring and evaluation
+- Advances scientific understanding of estuarine processes through monitoring and evaluation

-- Enhances long-term sustainability of restored ecosystems, and
+- Builds long-term sustainability of restored ecosystems, and

-- Enables changes based on advances in scientific knowledge.
+- Ensures project designs are founded on advances in scientific knowledge.

 Learn more about CEERP’s approach to adaptive management